janpetzold/prince2-foundation-summary/foundation-summary.md

 - priorizing via **M**o**SC**o**W**

 ##### Acceptance critiera #####
-- customer and supplier agree on acceptance criteria that the product should have when complete
+- customer and supplier agree on acceptance criteria that the product must satisfy when complete
 - can be a simple list with the criteria itself, its priorization (MoSCoW) and the current status (Yes/No)
 - responsibilities: PM collects inspection/survey and other documents, executive confirms project and manufacturing, Senior User is responsible for all other acceptance criteria